 This is one of the outdoor activities that needs space, right?
 No!
 You can set up an obstacle course in your living room.
 Yes, you’ll have a messy house to deal with but the group will have the time of their lives.
 You don’t need to follow the classic obstacle course format.
 Think out of the box and create obstacles out of your sofa, lampshade, etc. Tip: Make sure there’s nothing too expensive lying around!
 If you have a garden, you can set up an obstacle course outside too.

 Divide the group into teams of two.
 Now head to the swimming pool!
 The point of this activity is to collect things from the other end.
 Don’t forget to make them swim with a bucket.
 As the water enters the bucket, it will become heavier and make swimming more difficult.
 Just the challenge your teenagers need!

 10. Chair Racing:

 Teenagers love engaging in interesting games and ideas for fun.
 If you are planning to host your teen’s friends at your place, keep this list of fun group activities for teens handy.
-This list of activities is sure to give them a day to remember and have a good bonding time.
-However, it is advised to set some boundaries beforehand as teenagers like to explore things and try out different activities.
-So choose a few activities that you think the children will enjoy and get the party started!
+This list of activities will give them a day to remember and have a good bonding time.
+Apart from these, there are activities, such as community service and volunteering, that they can participate in.
+However, it is advised to set some boundaries beforehand as teenagers like to explore things and try different activities.
+So choose a few activities you think the children will enjoy and start the party!